-Originally founded in 2014 by Dr Mathew Emmett, David Littlefield and Jason Clark as a research vehicle to examine spaces which are behind, between, beneath or otherwise separated from normative spaces—those zones which are there, but forgotten, neglected or simply subservient—the liminal, the beyond, the uncanny, the elsewhere—the estranged.
+Originally conceived and founded in 2014 by Dr Mathew Emmett, David Littlefield and Jason Clark as a research vehicle to examine spaces which are behind, between, beneath or otherwise separated from normative spaces—those zones which are there, but forgotten, neglected or simply subservient—the liminal, the beyond, the uncanny, the elsewhere—the estranged.

-Today, Estranged Space’s work is (re)defined and led by Dr Mathew Emmett, supported by Jason Clark, bringing together the disciplines of cartography, graphic communication, architecture, art and multimedia performance in the exploration, creation and understanding of space.
+Today, Estranged Space’s work, (re)defined and led by Dr Mathew Emmett and supported by Jason Clark, brings together the disciplines of cartography, graphic communication, architecture, art and multimedia performance in the exploration, creation and understanding of space.
 We work with a range of clients—site owners, developers, institutions—organisations who wish to subject spaces to closer examination, understanding and (re)interpretation.
 Our areas of interest include: mapping and perception, installation and projection, heritage and authenticity, and generative design and interaction.

 We embrace all formats of visual and audio communication, both established and new technologies and techniques.
 We also actively seek out new ways of applying technologies.
 We work as consultants, artists and designers across a range of experiences.
 Process is key to outcomes, which is revealed through our work—articles, insight, engagement, facilitation, workshops, teaching, strategic thinking, design systems and spatial research.
 Our practice is inherently collaborative and research-focused.